 Performance Measure What is being measured?
-Performance Measure Program Assurance Activities and Breaches What is being measured?
-Provider compliance with Deed standards and requirements informed by: - results and recoveries from payment integrity and non-payment integrity Assurance activities, Program Area desktop audits, Provider Lead desktop Audits, and - assessing Provider operations, such as accessibility of Provider sites, having a dedicated youth space, compliance with the Service Guarantee, Service Delivery Plans and Service Offer commitments, and - recorded breaches under the Breach Management Approach.
+Program Assurance Activities and Breaches Provider compliance with Deed standards and requirements informed by: - results and recoveries from payment integrity and non-payment integrity Assurance activities, Program Area desktop audits, Provider Lead desktop Audits, and assessing Provider operations, such as accessibility of Provider sites, having a dedicated youth space, compliance with the Service Guarantee, Service Delivery Plans and Service Offer Commitments, and - recorded breaches under the Breach Management Approach.